datastax-demos/cornerstone/README.md

     ==> singlenode:                 Visit:
     ==> singlenode:                     http://192.168.101.7:5000 for Cornerstone

-Following the mentioned URLs will give you access to the web interface.
+Following the mentioned URLs will allow access to the web interface.

-Running the following command will give you access to the development machine:
+Running the following command will allow access to the development machine:

     vagrant ssh singlenode